SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 If you use `f_set(*args)` the first positional argument is added to the result having the name of the result, here 'myresult'.
 Subsequent positional arguments are added with 'name_X' where *X* is the position of the argument.
-Positions are counted starting from zero so `f_set('a','b','c')` will add the entries `'myresult,myresult_1,myresult_2'` to your result.
+Positions are counted starting from zero so `f_set('a','b','c')` will add the entries `'myresult, myresult_1, myresult_2'` to your result.

 Using :func:`~pypet.parameter.Result.f_get` you can request several items at once.
 If you ask for `f_get(itemname)` you will get in return the item with that name.
-If you request `f_get(itemname1,itemname2,....)` you will get a list in return containing the items.
+If you request `f_get(itemname1, itemname2, ....)` you will get a list in return containing the items.
 To refer to items stored with 'name_X' providing the index value is sufficient:

     >>> res.f_get(0)